Author: admin

 -

 Disclaimer: This is general health information only and is not a substitute for advice from your GP or healthcare professional.
-1. What is a stye?
-A stye (also called a hordeolum) is a painful, red lump on the eyelid caused by a bacterial infection of an eyelash follicle or oil gland.
-2. What causes a…
+1. What is diverticulitis?
+Diverticulitis is a condition where small pouches (diverticula) in the lining of the bowel become inflamed or infected.
+It most commonly affects the large intestine.
+2. What causes diverticulitis?
+Diverticulitis occurs…

 -